madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 {{< amazon `1683570944` >}}

 The three main levels of magisterial teaching and authority are as follows:
-* Level 1: The Church teaches a doctrine of faith or morals to be believed as divinely revealed.
+* Level 1: The Church sets forth a doctrine of faith or morals to be believed as divinely revealed.
-* Level 2: The Church teaches a doctrine of faith or morals to be definitively held.
+* Level 2: The Church sets forth a doctrine of faith or morals to be definitively held.
-* Level 3: The Church teaches a doctrine of faith or morals that is owed religious submission.
+* Level 3: The Church sets forth a doctrine of faith or morals that is owed religious submission.

 In level 1 and level 2 teachings, the Church exercises her infallible teaching authority.
 In response, an unwavering assent is demanded by the faithful.
 In other words, it is outside the bounds of Catholic teaching to view a Level 1 or Level 2 doctrine as possibly false.

-In level 3 teachings, the Church exercises her non-infallible teaching authority, also known as the Authentic Magisterium.
+In level 3 teachings, the Church exercises her non-infallible teaching authority, sometimes referred to as merely authentic magisterium.
 Since this mode of teaching is non-definitive, the mode of assent required is not the unwavering adherence required for definitive teaching.
 Rather, level 3 teachings are owed religious assent (or religious submission of mind and will) such that one acquiesces to the teaching as true, even while recognizing that there are possible (exceptional) cases where a level 3 teaching could be false.[^2]

 [^2]: For guidance on the conditions surrounding possible, legitimate dissent from level 3 teachings, read paragraphs 24-33 in the document [_Donum Veritatis_](https://www.vatican.va/roman_curia/congregations/cfaith/documents/rc_con_cfaith_doc_19900524_theologian-vocation_en.html).

-Sometimes, the Church teaches in a way that is disciplinary.
-She sets up disciplinary regulations which govern theological discourse surrounding a particular issue.
-Since such regulations are in principle reformable, they can be viewed on par with level 3 teaching.[^3]

-[^3]: There are further levels of distinction one can find in Jimmy Akin’s book [_Teaching with Authority_](https://www.amazon.com/Teaching-Authority-Doctrinal-Confusion-Understand/dp/1683570944/).
+There are further levels of distinction one can find in Jimmy Akin’s book [_Teaching with Authority_](https://www.amazon.com/Teaching-Authority-Doctrinal-Confusion-Understand/dp/1683570944/).
 A primer on the three levels of teaching authority occurs in this podcast episode with Dr. John Joy: [www.classicaltheism.com/joy](https://www.classicaltheism.com/joy)

 This brings me to an important question.
 What are the qualities of a proposition such that it falls within the bounds of Catholic teaching?
 Here, I suggest the following thesis:

-* (A) A proposition _p_ is ___within the bounds of Catholic teaching___ if affirming _p_ is compatible with firmly holding all level 1 and level 2 teachings as well as giving religious submission to all level 3 teachings.[^4]
+* (A) A proposition _p_ is ___within the bounds of Catholic teaching___ if affirming _p_ is compatible with firmly holding all level 1 and level 2 teachings as well as giving religious submission to all level 3 teachings.[^3]

-[^4]: This is a working thesis for this article.
+[^3]: This is a working thesis for this article.
 I avoid the language of “orthodox” and “heterodox” so as to avoid the insinuating that person X is a heretic or that person Y teaches heresy.
 Of course, those are very important matters, but for the official judgments of such things I defer to the magisterium as well as professional theologians and canon lawyers.

 Some positions are _clearly_ within the bounds of Catholic teaching while others are _clearly_ out of bounds.
 Still other positions occupy a middle ground where it is less than clear if they fall within the bounds of Catholic teaching.
 I evaluate potential Catholic views of Adam and Eve according to this scheme:

 * 1) A position is _clearly not_ within the bounds of Catholic teaching.
 (Red)
 * 2) A position is _not clearly_ within the bounds of Catholic teaching.
-(YELLOW)
+(Yellow)
 * 3) A position is _clearly_ within the bounds of Catholic teaching.
-(GREEN)
+(Green)

 These three designations map on well to a standard traffic light.
 A __red__ light is given to (1); such views are out of bounds for Catholics.
 A __green__ light is given to (3); such views are clearly in-bounds for Catholics.
 A __yellow__ light of caution can be assigned to (2); it is not clear whether the view is within the bounds of Catholic teaching.
 It should be noted that “not clearly within the bounds of Catholic teaching” is not the same as “automatically heterodox.”
-Rather, the view’s conformity to Church teaching is not evident, and the magisterium has not asserted in its favor.[^5]
+Rather, the view’s conformity to Church teaching is not evident, and the magisterium has not asserted in its favor.[^4]

-[^5]: Consider an example of how these categories apply to an issue in contemporary Catholic moral theology.
+[^4]: Consider an example of how these categories apply to an issue in contemporary Catholic moral theology.
 The proposition that In Vitro Fertilization (IVF) is ethically permissible is _clearly not_ within the bounds of Catholic teaching.
 In other words, IVF is immoral.
 The view that adoption is ethically permissible is _clearly_ within the bounds of Catholic teaching; people can legitimately adopt.
 But what about adopting a stranger’s embryo that was frozen in the course of IVF?
 Is that ethically permissible?
 The answer is not clear, and moral theologians have argued both ways.
 Hence, the view that adopting a stranger’s embryo is ethically permissible is _not clearly_ within the bounds of Catholic teaching.

 ## The Minimum Requirements